 (6) Intentionally altering a section.

-(7) Crossing one's own wheel tracks except where specifically required or permitted by the Trialsmaster.
+(7) Crossing both of one's own wheel tracks with both wheels except where specifically required or permitted by the Trialsmaster.

 (8) Not waiting for a signal from the checker before entering a section.

-(9) The rider does not have both hands on the handlebar when dabbing (as defined in 6.B.1) while stationary.
+(9) The rider removes their hand from the handlebar and uses their hand to reposition the motorcycle or perform mechanical adjustments when dabbing (as defined in 7.b) while stationary.

 (11) If the handlebar of the machine is used for support and the motorcycle is beyond 45 degrees from vertical.

 (12) The rider fails to pass through all the split gates for the rider’s class.
-Riders may ride where they choose where boundaries are not marked by either split gates or tape.
+Riders may ride where they choose where boundaries are not marked by either split gates or ribbon.

 (13) The front wheel does not precede the back wheel when passing through gates.

-(14) The rider passes, in either direction through a gate of another class.
+(14) The rider passes, in either direction through a gate of another class or backward through their own gate.
 That is breaking the plane of a gate.

 f) Ten points will be assessed for each section that is not punched on a rider's score card when the card is turned in at the scorer's table.

-7. Marking Score Card: With the exception of E.6.F above, no more than five points shall be imposed for infractions in any single attempt of a section.
+8. Marking Score Card: With the exception of E.7.f above, no more than five points shall be imposed for infractions in any single attempt of a section.

 a) Upon completion of that section, the competitor will present his score card to the observer for scoring.
 When the card is marked or punched, the competitor should check the card to ensure that the proper section and score has been marked, as this is the only time at which a protest can be noted.
 If the wrong score has been marked, the observer must punch all but the correct score.
 The observer, however, may not change the initial score for the ride; this can only be done under protest.